Renewable Energy

 Chesapeake Bay, Maryland

-The Maryland Port Administration, Maryland Environmental Service, and the USACE Baltimore District are undertaking studies to determine the technical, economic, and environmental feasibility of protecting, restoring, and creating aquatic intertidal wetland and upland habitat for fish and wildlife at mid-Chesapeake Bay islands.
-Anchor QEA staff led a geomorphologic and numerical evaluation of shoreline change for James Island and Barren Island within this region.
+Maryland Port Administration, Maryland Environmental Service, and USACE Baltimore District are studying the technical, economic, and environmental feasibility of protecting, restoring, and creating aquatic intertidal wetland and upland habitat for fish and wildlife at mid-Chesapeake Bay islands.

 White Creek Beneficial Use Dredging and Muddy Neck Wildlife Refuge Habitat Restoration